yt-project/yt/doc/source/visualizing/volume_rendering.rst

 call the main methods of the :class:`~yt.visualization.volume_rendering.scene.Scene` class, :meth:`~yt.visualization.volume_rendering.scene.Scene.render` and :meth:`~yt.visualization.volume_rendering.scene.Scene.save`.
-When called, the scene will loop through all of the :class:`~yt.visualization.volume_rendering.render_source.RenderSource` objects that have been added and integrate the radiative transfer equation through the volume.
+When rendered, the scene will loop through all of the :class:`~yt.visualization.volume_rendering.render_source.RenderSource` objects that have been added and integrate the radiative transfer equations through the volume.
 Finally, the image and scene object is returned to the user.

 In this example, we don't add on any non-volume rendering sources; however, if